edugonzaloalmorox/dataquest-datascience/Working with data sources/Notes.md

 - `CAST()` is used when we divide two integer columns and we want to keep the decimal - otherwise it returns an integer number.
 This is called
 **`casting`**

+## Subqueries

+- SQL is a declarative language programming.

+- Subqueries subquery is a query nested within another query.
+It is hosted in a `where` clause.

+- Using the `IN` operator, we can specify a list of values that we want to match against in the `WHERE` clause.